 - Working on your body language

 Your body language says a lot about you, and that is why it is so easy to spot someone who lacks self-confidence.
 In most cases, they will exhibit signs such as; bad posture, slumping shoulders, clumsiness, fidgeting, fumbling, or being unnecessarily and excessively apologetic.
-This behavior tends to irritate and put other people off.
+These behaviors tend to irritate and put other people off.

-Working on your body language can help you build your self-confidence.
+Therefore, when learning how to build your self-confidence, you need to also work on your body language.
 You should learn to sit and stand upright, hold your head high, and adopt some power poses.
 This signals to others that you are confident in yourself, and thus, they perceive it to be who you are and treat you with respect.

 ACTING like you are sure of yourself will make you FEEL confident.
 Fake it till you become it!